Lyfhael/DeleteTweets/README.md

 ## I can't find X-Client-Transaction-Id/X-Client-Uuid/authorization
 In the request list, search for requests named `client_event.json`, they are the more frequent ones, and they always contain the tokens you need

+# Other

+https://ko-fi.com/lolarchiver# if you feel like it :D